Zidor200/PortfolioWerghli/PHOTO_SYSTEM.md

 ---

-This photo system provides a robust, scalable foundation for showcasing Mohamedali Werghli's complete self-portrait collection while maintaining excellent performance and user experience across all devices.
+This photo system provides a robust, scalable foundation for showcasing Mohamedali Wergli's complete self-portrait collection while maintaining excellent performance and user experience across all devices.